Centril/gradle-plugin-robospock/README.md

 	// default: '2.1'
 	// If the dependency is unwanted, set the string to empty. objenesisVersion = '<dependency_version>'

+	// You can provide closures that will be run
+	// after RoboSpockAction has finished its work. afterConfigured { RoboSpockConfiguration c ->
+		// do some additional configuration.
 	}

+	// (Read Only) robospock testing task,
+	// can only be read from afterConfigured closures. robospockTask

+	// The project you applied this plugin from. perspective
+}
 ```

-By default, the plugin adds the much used optional spock-dependencies `objenesis` and `cglib` which are used for mocking, etc. You can change the version used, or disable them by setting an empty version.
+By default, the plugin adds the much used optional spock-dependencies **`objenesis`** and **`cglib`** which are used for mocking, etc. You can change the version used, or disable them by setting an empty version.

 ## Changelog

-See [CHANGES.md]
+See **[CHANGES.md]**

-## Bugs / Issues / Feature requests
+## Bugs / Issues / Feature requests / Contribution

+Want to contribute?
+Great stuff!
 Please use the issue system that github provides to report bugs/issues or request an enhancement.

-## Contribution

-This project is in its infancy, so pull requests are more than welcome.
+Pull requests are also more than welcome.

 ## License

-[gradle-plugin-robospock] is licensed under **Apache License 2.0**, see [LICENSE.md] for more information.
+[gradle-plugin-robospock] is licensed under **Apache License 2.0**, see **[LICENSE.md]** for more information.

 <!-- references -->